 There was a time when the words women and career did not go together, but times have changed.
-In 2017, there were 75,175,000 women aged 16 and older in the workforce, representing 46.9 percent of the total labor force.
+In 2017, there were 75,175,000 women aged 16 and older in the workforce, representing 46.9 percent of the total labour force.

 While there is a significant representation of women in the workforce, women’s career paths have often been bumpy – pay inequity and the ever-present glass ceiling continue to be obstacles to women’s career advancement.
 Despite these challenges, women are becoming incrementally more successful in charting a career path and excelling in the workforce.
-In an interview with Amazons Watch Magazine, Mrs. Sheila Ujoodha talks about her career growth path and how she was able to surmount the challenges.
+In an interview with Amazons Watch Magazine, Mrs Sheila Ujoodha talks about her career growth path and how she was able to surmount the challenges.

 Research tells us that you started your career as an internal audit manager and over the years, you have worked in several countries.
 Kindly tell us more about career journey and how you made your way to the top.

 It all started with British American Tobacco (Mauritius), where I was appointed as the Internal Audit Manager and my mandate was extended to some African countries like Reunion, Kenya, Nigeria, Zimbabwe, Angola, Zambia, South Africa and Mozambique.
 The challenge was huge because of the urgency to get things done with limited resources from different cultural groups and a diverse business environment.
 Consequently, this amazing experience enabled me to be qualified as the best auditor in the EQUATA region (including 22 sub-Saharan African countries).
 Thereafter, this journey continued with the Rogers group and Cim Group.
 As the Chief Audit and Risk Executive, one of my key roles was to support the entity in achieving its strategy and long-term goals by mitigating business risks.